H-Asmaa/printf/README.md

 We decicde to use long int as a type for num;
 We check with the checker and change it in case it's not accepted.
 -->

+- buffer
+-

+- i wanna see if i change unsing int, to int if it goona work same